Why OCD Returns

 Many conventional approaches to OCD — including CBT — focus on reducing the anxiety around the thoughts.
 This can bring real relief in the short term.

-However, if you only work on the short‑term cycle, OCD can keep returning for the rest of your life — not because you’ve done anything wrong, but because the deeper pressure underneath isn’t addressed at all in short‑term work.
+But, if you only work on the short‑term cycle, OCD can keep returning for the rest of your life — not because you’ve done anything wrong, but because the deeper pressure underneath isn’t addressed at all in short‑term work.

 This is also why OCD can seem to shift from one thought to another, even when the original fear has faded.
 The specific thoughts aren’t the real issue — they’re simply the shape the alarm takes in that moment.